-Steve led IVP's investments in Aerohive Networks, AppDynamics, Aster Data (TDC), Business.com (DEXO), CafePress (PRSS), ConnectAndSell, eHealth (EHTH), Eucalyptus Systems, LegalZoom, MarkMonitor (TRI), MySQL (ORCL), Personal Capital, RGB Networks, Spiceworks, Teros (CTXS), Tripwire (Thoma Bravo), and Varolii.
+Steve led IVP's investments in Aerohive Networks, AppDynamics, Aster Data (TDC), Ayasdi, Business.com (DEXO), CafePress (PRSS), ConnectAndSell, eHealth (EHTH), Eucalyptus Systems, LegalZoom, MarkMonitor (TRI), MySQL (ORCL), Personal Capital, Pure Storage, RGB Networks, Spiceworks, Teros (CTXS), Tripwire (Thoma Bravo), and Varolii (NUAN).
 He was actively involved in IVP's investments in ArcSight (HPQ), Buddy Media (CRM), Danger (MSFT), LivingSocial, and Yext.
-Steve currently serves on the Board of Directors of Eucalyptus Systems, Personal Capital, and Spiceworks.
+Steve currently serves on the Board of Directors of Ayasdi, ConnectAndSell, Eucalyptus Systems, Personal Capital, and Spiceworks.

 Before joining IVP, Steve worked for the Internet Capital Group (ICG).
 As Vice President of Acquisitions, his responsibilities included identifying and executing strategic acquisitions, generating partner company liquidity and providing strategic and operational advice to management teams.
 Steve focused on enterprise applications and infrastructure while at ICG and was involved in the expansion and successful sale of both of Centrimed and EmployeeLife.